DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-21-understanding-more-about-schools-ways-of-working.md

 ---
-title: Understanding more about school's ways of working
+title: Understanding more about schools' ways of working
-description: Round 10 of user research helped us gain a good understanding of school's processes when deciding to offer placements
+description: Round 10 of user research helped us gain a good understanding of schools' processes when deciding to offer placements
 date: 2025-02-21
 tags:
   - research